PazerOP/mcp-bash-framework/docs/SECURITY.md

 - Tools are **deny-by-default** unless explicitly allowlisted via `MCPBASH_TOOL_ALLOWLIST` (set to `*` only in trusted projects).
 Tool paths must live under `MCPBASH_TOOLS_DIR` and cannot be group/world writable.
 - Scope file access with `MCP_RESOURCES_ROOTS` (resources) and MCP Roots for tools (`MCPBASH_ROOTS`/`config/roots.json` when clients don’t provide roots); avoid mixing Windows/POSIX roots on Git-Bash/MSYS.
 - Logging defaults to `info` and follows RFC-5424 levels via `logging/setLevel`.
 Paths and manual-registration script output are redacted unless `MCPBASH_LOG_VERBOSE=true`; avoid enabling verbose mode in shared or remote environments as it exposes file paths, usernames, and cache locations.
-- Payload debug logs redact remote tokens and should remain disabled in production; combining `MCPBASH_DEBUG_PAYLOADS=true` with remote access still risks secret exposure if logs are forwarded.
+- Payload debug logs scrub common secret fields (best-effort) and should remain disabled in production; combining `MCPBASH_DEBUG_PAYLOADS=true` with remote access still risks secret exposure if logs are forwarded.
 - Manual registration scripts run in-process; only enable trusted code or wrap it to sanitize output.
 Project `server.d/policy.sh` is sourced with full shell privileges; keep it in trusted, non-writable locations.
 - Outbound JSON is escaped and newline-compacted before hitting stdout to keep consumers safe.
 - State/lock/registry directories are created with `umask 077`; debug mode uses a randomized 0700 directory rather than a predictable path.